utsav0/daily-dev-tips/src/pages/posts/scss-mixins.md

 }
 ```

-> Note: We added default parameters, but these are not mandatory, you can leave them out.
+> Note: We added default parameters, but these are not mandatory.
+You can leave them out.

 And once we call it, pass these arguments: